Discover a tranquil landscape of islands, woodland and historic ruins, on the shores of the Upper Lough Erne.

 Continue through the woods, then take the next track on your left.
 This will bring you to a concrete lane.
 Turn right on to the lane and continue until you reach a crossroads with the main avenue.
 Follow signs for the Visitor Centre to return to the car park.

-* Please note that National Trust entrance pricing applies for this walk.
-Please see the link below for details *
+* Please note that National Trust entrance pricing applies for this walk. *

 Crom Old Castle, boat house, summer house, famous old Yew trees

 Crom is accessible by car, bus, bike or ferry located 3 miles west of Newtownbutler, on the Newtownbutler- Crom road.